syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## RefreshContentWidth

-Get and set the width to the refresh content.
+Get or set the width to the refresh content.

 {% tabs %}